Digital1O1/Onboard_VS_Streaming_RPI/README.md

 # Current goals for manuscript
 ### Profusion stuff
-- Inject mouse with tracer
+- [x] Inject mouse with tracer
-- Watch transfer be absorbed into mouse
+- [x] Watch transfer be absorbed into mouse
+- [ ] Align TIFF images to overlay on one another using homography matrix

 # GStreamer install